-The ideological debate about the lack of qualified workforce and specifically younger potential employees has become a common theme of the news (Medlar et al., 2022).
-While there is a series of objective reasons that reduce the supply of workforce to certain fields, such as demographic changes, stagnating wages, working conditions, and delayed effects of the COVID-19 pandemic (Műrage et al., 2022; Pillai, 2023; Silverstein, 2008; Smith, 2022), debates often focus on constructs like 'work ethic' or 'laziness' and commonly target the youngest generation in the workforce (Formica & Sfodera, 2022).
+The ideological debate about the lack of qualified workforce specifically amongst younger potential employees has become a common theme of the news (Medlar et al., 2022).
+While there is a series of systemic reasons that reduce the supply of workforce to certain fields, such as demographic changes, stagnating wages, working conditions, and delayed effects of the COVID-19 pandemic (Műrage et al., 2022; Pillai, 2023; Silverstein, 2008; Smith, 2022), debates often focus on constructs like 'work ethic' or 'laziness' and commonly target the youngest generation in the workforce (Formica & Sfodera, 2022).
 While the idea that younger generations are lazy and morally inferior to preceding generations is a recurring theme throughout history, perspectives on work are indeed changing, leaving companies with potential employees who are less willing to provide unpaid services or excessive overtime (Chillakuri, 2020; Xueyun et al., 2023).
 One avenue to approach this topic is the so-called effort moralization effect (Bigman & Tamir, 2016; Celniker et al., 2023), which describes the translation of observed behavioral effort into a moral judgment of the agent.
-An effect that persists even if the effort is not productive (Celniker et al., 2023).
-Regarding the above-described debates, we hypothesize that younger individuals show less effort moralization of ineffective labor-not judging higher, ineffective effort as a sign of higher morality.
+This effect persists even if the effort is not productive (Celniker et al., 2023).
+The effort moralization effect can inform the debate around the lack of qualified and willing workforce.
+We hypothesize that younger individuals indicate less effort moralization of ineffective labor.
+YoungerRather, younger individuals do not judge ineffective effort as a sign of higher morality based solely on the effort.
 We hence aim to replicate the findings by Celniker et al. (2023, Study 6) in two countries (Mexico and Germany) and test whether participants' age explains differences in the effort moralization effect.
-This offers a new perspective on debates around the supposedly lower 'work ethic' of younger generations.
+Replicating the effort moralization effect offers a new perspective on debates around the supposedly lower 'work ethic' of younger generations.